AlexOrlek/bacterialBercow/README.md

 rmlstrepaccessions.tsv	     | filtered accessions that have one or more replicon and rmlst loci detected (and are therefore not included in plasmids.fa) rmlstonlyaccessions.tsv	     | filtered accessions that have one or more rmlst loci detected (and therefore are not included in plasmids.fa)

-The .tsv output files contain the following columns: accession, topology (circular/linear), length, title, completeness (all are complete), rMLST loci (if non-plasmid)<br>
+The .tsv output files contain the following columns: accession, topology (circular/linear), length, title, completeness (all are complete by default), rMLST loci (if non-plasmid)<br>
 Accessions in rmlstrepaccessions.tsv are likely to be chromids.
 Accessions in rmlstonlyaccessions.tsv may be chromid sequences that don't contain a known plasmid replicon locus; alternatively, they may be chromosomal sequences mis-annotated as plasmids.